roheen781/Active-Northeast-Journeys/content/tours/Multiactivity-tour-Meghalaya.md

 +++
-title = "Multi-Activity holiday in Meghalaya" description = "Cycle tours across the northeast region of India" weight = "9"
+title = "Multi-Activity holiday in Meghalaya" description = "Multi-Activity holiday in the Abode of Clouds: 6 to 10 days" weight = "9"

 tags = ["Moderate", "Meghalaya"]